 Function Category Contractor Response PROTECT (PR) Identity Management, Authentication and Access Control (PR.AC): Access to physical and logical assets and associated facilities is limited to authorized users, processes, and devices, and is managed consistent with the assessed risk of unauthorized access to authorized activities and transactions.
-Awareness and Training (PR.AT): The organization's personnel and partners are provided cybersecurity awareness education and are trained to perform their cybersecurity-related duties and responsibilities consistent with related policies, procedures, and agreements.
+Access to logical assets in our AWS cloud environment is managed through AWS Identity and Access Management which is in turn managed through our Okta Single Sign-On solution.
+This allows us the appropriate granularity of control to determine who is authorized to access certain assets in our production Awareness and Training (PR.AT): The organization's personnel and partners are provided cybersecurity awareness education and are trained to perform their cybersecurity-related duties and responsibilities consistent with related policies, procedures, and agreements.
+All personnel and partners are provided security awareness training upon hire and at least annually thereafter.
+Personnel who may have access to sensitive information are provided further training on data privacy.
 Data Security (PR.DS): Information and records (data) are managed consistent with the organization's risk strategy to protect the confidentiality, integrity, and availability of information.
-Information Protection Processes and Procedures (PR.IP): Security policies (that address purpose, scope, roles, responsibilities, management commitment, and coordination among organizational entities), processes, and procedures are maintained and used to manage protection of information systems and assets.
+We assess risk related to information and data based on our data classification strategy.
+Our three categories are Restricted, Private, and Public.
+Based on the classification we apply the appropriate controls to Information Protection Processes and Procedures (PR.IP): Security policies (that address purpose, scope, roles, responsibilities, management commitment, and coordination among organizational entities), processes, and procedures are maintained and used to manage protection of information systems and assets.
+We maintain an internal library of documents (which includes the security policy) that address several domains, including overall information security, data classification, disaster recovery and business continuity.
+There are efforts (in progress) to develop a singular document to address all areas, but currently they are separate documents accessible in a single Sharepoint site.
 Maintenance (PR.MA): Maintenance and repairs of industrial control and information system components are performed consistent with policies and procedures.
-Protective Technology (PR.PT): Technical security solutions are managed to ensure the security and resilience of systems and assets, consistent with related policies, procedures, and agreements.
-DETECT (DE) Anomalies and Events (DE.AE): Anomalous activity is detected and the potential impact of events is understood.
-Security Continuous Monitoring (DE.CM): The information system and assets are monitored to identify cybersecurity events and verify the effectiveness of protective measures.
+Our patch management policy defines the manner and the timeline by which we must update components of the system, based on the severity of potential risks that have been identified (e.g. CVEs) Protective Technology (PR.PT): Technical security solutions are managed to ensure the security and resilience of systems and assets, consistent with related policies, procedures, and agreements.
+We benefit from industry-leading physical and data center security through AWS.
+See https://aws.amazon.com/compliance/data-center/controls/ for more information.
+In addition, we augment that DETECT (DE) Anomalies and Events (DE.AE): Anomalous activity is detected and the potential impact of events is understood.
+Our continuous security monitoring service identifies anomalous activity and alerts the team based on configured threat levels Security Continuous Monitoring (DE.CM): The information system and assets are monitored to identify cybersecurity events and verify the effectiveness of protective measures.
+Our continuous monitoring tool (Lacework) inspects our environment and alerts us to cybersecurity events and risks.
+We also have a backup tool in place (AWS Guard Duty) that we use for cross-referencing and triage of potential issues.
 Detection Processes (DE.DP): Detection processes and procedures are maintained and tested to ensure awareness of anomalous events.
+Our connection to Lacework is managed through infrastructure-as-code components and is maintained through common coding practices (source control,